-- 1) The Fellowships Committee shall comprise the following membership: the Mistress, the Vice-Mistress, the Senior Tutor, the Secretary to Council (Secretary and convenor). - 2) A meeting of the Fellowships Committee shall be held once each Term on a date following the termly meeting of the Academic Policy Committee. - 3) The Fellowships Committee will monitor the structure and composition of the Fellowship, and will report to Council on the following categories of Fellowship: - a) Title C (Professorial Fellows) Title D (Life Fellowships), Title E (Supernumerary Fellows), Title F (Non-Stipendiary Fellows), non-teaching Bye-Fellows; on movements between categories of Fellowship; and will review recommendations for election under Title G (Visiting Fellowships), before forwarding them to the Yarrow Board or the Fellowship in Arts Committee as relevant - 4) The Fellowships Committee will send out an invitation periodically to the Fellows' list inviting nominations for the categories of Fellowship in 3, above, and will consider these at its termly meetings. - 5) The Fellowships Committee will consider the duties and privileges attached to Fellowships. - 6) The Fellowships Committee will make a report and recommendations to Council following each meeting of the Fellowships Committee.
+- The Fellowships Committee shall comprise the following membership: the Mistress, the Vice-Mistress, the Senior Tutor, four other members of Governing Body (including at least two official fellows) who shall be appointed for three years by the Governing Body, and the Secretary to Council (Secretary and Convenor). - 2) A meeting of the Fellowships Committee shall be held at least once each Term on a date published in the College Calendar. - 3) The Fellowships Committee will develop and monitor the structure and composition of the Fellowship, and will make recommendations to Council on: - a) the following Fellowships: Title C (Professorial Fellows), Title D (Life Fellowships), Title E (Supernumerary Fellows), Title F (Non-Stipendiary Fellows), and non-teaching Bye-Fellows; - b) movements between Fellowship titles; - c) the composition of, and nominations to, membership of the Senior Combination Room; - d) Short-Term Visiting Positions (STVPs); - e) The duties, privileges, and expectations attached to Fellowships, and the non-employment policies affecting them. - 4) The Fellowships Committee will make a report and recommendations to Council following each meeting of the Fellowships Committee.

-Approved by Council 25 May 2012, 28 June 2012.
+Approved by Council 25 May 2012, 28 June 2012, 16 March 2023.